 The CSS Grid Layout Module offers a grid-based layout system, with rows and columns, making it easier to design web pages without having to use floats and positioning.

-, then set the size of the grid.
+To set an element to grid, first to set display property to grid, then set the size of the grid.

 .container {